JanBaig/Visitor-Design-Pattern/README.md

 If you spot any errors in the walkthrough explanation or feel that a better explanation could be provided  - please reach out and let me know!

->Additional Note: Crafting Interpreters by Robert Nystrom has greatly helped in my understanding of the concept
+>Additional Note: [Crafting Interpreters](https://craftinginterpreters.com/representing-code.html#the-visitor-pattern) by Robert Nystrom has greatly helped in my understanding of the concept as well as
+>a youtube [video](https://youtu.be/pL4mOUDi54o) from Derek Banas

 <!-- Why we need the interface